-In respect of fraudulent entry and non-compliance offences under Articles 39(4) and Article 39(5), these are intertwined with HPC's fitness to practise process and need to be dealt with on a case by case basis.
-Decisions to prosecute in such cases must be made on the basis which makes effective use of available resources, promotes public protection and maintains confidence in the regulatory process.
+Fraudulent entry and non-compliance offences under Articles 39(4) and Article 39(5) are generally intertwined with HPC's fitness to practise process and need to be dealt with on a case by case basis.
+Decisions to prosecute in such cases must be made in a manner which makes effective use of available resources, promotes public protection and maintains confidence in the regulatory process.